How to use Apptoto Webhooks

 Step 2) Configure your Apptoto Webhook

-The Webhook URL that you copied in the last step is the URL that you should tell Apptoto to hit whenever someone cancels.
-To do that, navigate to Settings > Integrations > Webhooks in your Apptoto account, and click “Add”.
+The Webhook URL you copied in the last step is the URL you should tell Apptoto to hit whenever someone cancels.
+To do that, navigate to Settings > Integrations > Webhooks in your Apptoto account, and click “Add.”

-Then choose “Send webhook notification” as the action type, and paste the URL from Zapier into the Webhook URL settings and click Create to create the action.
+Then choose “Send webhook notification” as the action type, paste the URL from Zapier into the Webhook URL settings, and click “Create” to create the action.

-In this step, you need to trigger the webhook to be sent manually in order to show Zapier what it will look like when this happens in the future for real.
+In this step, you need to trigger the webhook to be sent manually to show Zapier what it will look like when this happens in the future.
 To do that, create a fake appointment in Apptoto with a phone number (or at least one participant).
-And mark that appointment as cancelled from the actions menu in the event.
+Mark that appointment as canceled from the actions menu in the event.

 Step 4) Finish setting up your “Zap”

-Now you can head back to Zapier, and click “Ok, I did this” to tell Apptoto that we’ve sent some data to the URL that it told us to send to.
+Now you can head back to Zapier and click “Ok, I did this” to tell Apptoto that we’ve sent some data to the URL it told us to send to.

-Zapier should show you that a “Sample” is now ready and you can click “Continue”, if not then make sure your Apptoto Trigger and Action are enabled and manually mark an appointment as cancelled again.
+Zapier should show you that a “Sample” is now ready, and you can click “Continue.”
+If not, make sure your Apptoto Trigger and Action are enabled and manually mark an appointment as canceled again.
 Sometimes it takes a few times.

-Now, add an “Action” step your “Zap’ to send a message to Slack.
+Now, add an “Action” step to your “Zap’ to send a message to Slack.

 Then choose “Send Channel Message” as the action you want to take:

-Next, Zapier will ask you which Slack account you want to send the message to.
-If you haven’t done this already, then add a Slack account and sign into Slack in order to authorize Zapier to send messages.
+Next, Zapier will ask you which Slack account you want to send messages to.
+If you haven’t done this already, add a Slack account and sign into Slack to authorize Zapier to send messages.

-Once that’s complete then you can setup the message that should be sent using dynamic fields from the sample Webhook that Apptoto sent when you manually cancelled an appointment.
+Once that’s complete, you can set up the message that should be sent using dynamic fields from the sample Webhook that Apptoto sent when you manually canceled an appointment.

 At this point, name your Zap and turn it on.